Implementing Changes In The Tax Structure

 A taxpayer is a natural person or legal entity such as a corporation that has income.
 Income is money or other consideration received from any source in exchange for labor, goods, services, increase in value of real or other property, or the like, less the cost to the taxpayer of providing the labor, goods, services, real or other property, or the like.

 Wage income can be earned only by natural persons.
 The annual federal income tax due on a taxpayer’s wage income is determined by a wage income tax rate multiplied by the wages received in a calendar year.
-Hereby, the wage income tax rate is set at 10%.
+Hereby, the wage income tax rate is defined to be 10%.

 The maximum wage income is defined to be a standard annual wage income multiplied by a maximum wage income factor.
-The standard annual wage income is hereby defined to be a minimum allowable hourly wage, multiplied by a maximum allowable number of hours in a work week, multiplied by a maximum allowable number or work weeks per year.
+The standard annual wage income is hereby defined to be a minimum allowable hourly wage, multiplied by a maximum allowable number of hours in a work week, multiplied by the number of weeks per year.

 Hereby, the minimum allowable hourly wage is defined to be $15.00 per hour.
 Every employer must pay every employee a regular hourly wage of at least this minimum allowable hourly wage.

-Hereby, the maximum number of hours in a standard work day is 7 hours per day, or 35 hours per week.
+Hereby, the number of hours in a standard work day is 7 hours per day.
+The number of work days per work week is 5 work days..
+The number of hours in a standard work week is thus 7hrs/workday x 5 workdays per week = 35 hours per week.
 Time an employee spends working for a single employer greater than the number of hours in a standard work day or work week is defined as overtime.
-Overtime must be paid by the employer at an overtime hourly wage, and shall be measured in increments no longer than 15 minutes.
-The overtime hourly wage is defined to be no less than 1.5 times the regular hourly wage.
+Overtime must be paid by the employer at an overtime hourly rate, and shall be measured in increments no longer than 15 minutes.
+The overtime hourly rate is defined to be no less than 1.5 times the regular hourly rate.

 Whether an employee works more time in a single day or week than in a standard work day or work week respectively, is entirely at the employee’s discretion.
 If an employee chooses not to work more than a standard work day or week respectively, the choice shall not result in any adverse actions or other consequences by the employer against the employee.

-Hereby, the minimum vacation time in a standard work year is defined to be 48 weeks.
-Any vacation time an employee spends working for a single employer shall be defined as overtime.
-Overtime shall be paid by the employer at the overtime hourly wage, and shall be measured for purposes of pay in increments of 15 minutes or a fraction thereof.
-As such, the minimum an employee is paid for vacation time not taken shall be no less than 7 hours/day x $15/hour x 1.5 overtime rate = $157.50/day.
+Hereby, the minimum vacation time in a standard work year is defined to be 4 weeks.
+Any vacation time to whch an employee is entitled, but chooses to spend working for a single employer, is defined as overtime.
+Overtime shall be paid by the employer at the overtime hourly rate, and shall be measured for purposes of pay in increments of 15 minutes or a fraction thereof.
+As such, the minimum an employee must be paid for vacation time not taken shall be no less than 7 hours/day x their hourly pay rate (no less than $15/hour) x 1.5 overtime rate = at least $157.50/day.
 Further, an employee must take at least 10 workdays (i.e., 2 weeks) of vacation per year, scheduled at the sole discretion of the employee in increments no less than 1/2 day.

 The maximum wage income factor is hereby defined to be 50.